 Effective March 12, 2022 everyone in Washington must wear a mask that covers their nose and mouth in the following indoor settings:

 This order will remain in effect until it is repealed or replaced by the Secretary of Health, or until it is ended by the Governor.

-This directive affects community members who are deaf, hard of hearing, or deafblind in different ways than others.
+Mask requirements affect community members who are deaf, hard of hearing, or deafblind in different ways than others.
 We’ve compiled resources to explain how the directive applies to you if you are deaf, hard of hearing, or deafblind.

-Members of the public are required by law to comply with this order.
+Members of the public are required by law to comply with the mask order.
 Noncompliance with this order may be subject to criminal penalties pursuant to RCW 43.70.130(7), RCW 70.05.120(4), and WAC 246-100-070(3).